 • perfect as a fall season after-dinner treat

 This homemade pumpkin whoopie pies recipe was an easy adaptation from my Pumpkin Cinnamon Cookies recipe.
 With their super soft, cake-like texture, I realized they would make the perfect whoopie pie!
-It is basically the same recipe, but we're just using a larger size cookie scoop and baking them slightly longer.
+It is basically the same recipe, but we’re just using a larger-sized cookie scoop and baking them slightly longer.

 Overhead close up image of pumpkin whoopie pies in parchment paper lined baking tray | All Images © Beyond the Butter™